 No visitors are allowed for patients with COVID-19, or who are suspected of or testing positive for COVID-19.
 Visitors under the age of 16 are also not permitted.

 All approved visitors must wear a face mask while in any Lexington Medical Center facility.
 They will also be screened by staff before entering any Lexington Medical Center facility and may have to leave based on their screening results.

-Lexington County recently counted 1, 659 cases of coronavirus while Richland County reported 1,852.
+Lexington County counted 2,037 confirmed cases of coronavirus in the last two weeks while Richland County reported 3,552.